 - Attend class one evening per week via online virtual classroom

-- Participate in a weekly asynchronous community forum
+- Participate in a weekly asynchronous online community forum

 - Degree completion in two years